Jacob Kettler

-Yet, in the end the results of his rule failed in the confrontation with much stronger powers both directly in the Baltic (Sweden) and overseas too (Dutch).
+Yet, in the end the results of his rule failed in the confrontation with much stronger powers both directly in the Baltic (Sweden) and overseas (Dutch Republic).
 A ruler "too rich and powerful to be a duke but too small and poor to be a king" could not, with his small ancestral territory and very limited resources, play the powerful role he sought in European politics of that time.

 Early life

-Kettler was born in Goldingen (now known as Kuldīga).
-He was the son of Wilhelm Kettler and Princess Sophia of Prussia, a daughter of Albert Frederick, Duke of Prussia, and was a godson of King James I of England.
+Kettler was born in Kuldīga (Goldingen).
+He was the son of Wilhelm Kettler and Duchess Sophie of Prussia, a daughter of Albert Frederick, Duke of Prussia, and was a godson of King James I of England.
 While his father was exiled from the duchy, Jacob lived in the courts of Stettin and Berlin.
 He studied in Rostock and at the University of Leipzig and sympathized with the ideas of mercantilism.

 In 1633, he led a Curonian regiment in the Smolensk War between the Polish–Lithuanian Commonwealth and Russia.
 In 1634, he made a grand tour of Europe, visiting Paris, London, and Amsterdam, where he studied shipbuilding.
-In 1638, he became co-ruler of the duchy and in 1642 sole Duke of Courland.
+In 1638, he became the co-ruler of the duchy, and in 1642, the sole duke of Courland.

 Reign

 Under Kettler's rule, the duchy traded with the Netherlands, Portugal, England, France, and other nations.
 He started large scale reforms of the duchy's economy, improved its agriculture, opened many manufactures and started a shipbuilding industry.
 He founded the Fleet of Courland and Semigalla, a navy and merchant fleet.
 During his reign, the duchy became de facto independent of the Polish crown, because all contracts with foreign powers were signed as between independent states.
 After 1646, all customs administration of the duchy also was in the duke's power.

 The duchy was involved in colonisation.
-In 1651 Jacob sent a fleet to build Fort Jacob on the Gambia River, on an island that would later be known as St. Andrews.
+In 1651 Jacob sent a fleet to build Fort Jacob on the Gambia River, on an island that would later be known as Kunta Kinteh Island.
 In 1654, he conquered Tobago with forces from the Das Wappen der Herzogin von Kurland, a double-decker ship armed with 45 cannons, carrying 25 officers, 124 Courlander soldiers, and eighty families of Latvian colonists.
 The colony on Tobago was named Neu Kurland ('New Courland' in German).
 In 1654, Duke Jacob was a party to the Treaty of Westminster.

+In 1651, the duke contacted Pope Innocent X with an offer of 40 Men-of-wars and 24,000 soldiers and sailors to conquer land in Australia.
+Courland would receive the commercial profits of the venture, while the Pope would provide the necessary monetary backing and receive the spiritual dividends from the missionary line.
+The plan was dropped in 1655 with Pope Innocent X's death.